nchlswhttkr/website/content/_index.md

 ## Blog

 I write about my experiences, interests and reflections on [my blog](/blog/).
-If you use an RSS reader, you can [subscribe to my feed](/rss/).
+You can stay updated with [my RSS feed](/rss/)!

-I also curate [a newsletter](/newsletter/) to share interesting pieces and content I love.
-It's available to read online and by email if you'd like it [sent to your inbox](/newsletter/subscribe/).
+I also curate a newsletter to share interesting pieces and content I love.

+-   Every issue is freely available to [read online](/newsletter/).
+-   You can [subscribe for the latest issues](/newsletter/subscribe/), and I'll deliver them straight to your email inbox!

 ## Contact

-You can find my other accounts in the site footer.
+Here's a couple of ways you can reach me.
+You can find all my accounts in the site footer.

 -   [Email](mailto:nicholas@nicholas.cloud)
 -   [Twitter](https://twitter.com/nchlswhttkr/)